Icinga/icinga2-diagnostics/README.md

 Later versions might include options to collect this "usually helpful" set of data or lots of data for deep diving (e.g. whole logfiles, etc.)

+## Usage ##

+This script has several different modes:

+* Default mode: Give a quick overview over your setup for professional or community support
+* Tarball mode: Create a tarball of the configuration of your setup for thorough investigation by professional support
+* Suggestion mode: Search things to improve and possible problems and give advice (still to be implemented)

+### Default Mode ###

+Just use the script without any parameter.

+    # ./icinga-diagnostics.sh

+### Tarball Mode ###

+Just run the script with the `-t` parameter.

+    # ./icinga-diagnostics.sh -t

+**Be aware that this collects your whole configuration including passwords, etc. Think before you send this to someone!**

+The script will thell you where you can find your tarball when it's finished.
+You can still remove data from the tarball before sending it to someone.

 ## Currently supported systems ##

 The script currently works on the following operating systems: